How to license Microsoft Windows Embedded

 Additional Licensing Provisions (ALP)

 ALPs define product use rights and restrictions specific to each individual Microsoft Embedded licensed product.
-The ALPs can be found on the Associated Product Material (APM) packaging supplied by SILICA, provided from a Microsoft Authorized Replicator (AR).
+The ALPs can be found on the Associated Product Material (APM) packaging supplied by Avnet Silica, provided from a Microsoft Authorized Replicator (AR).
 See section BTS / ALP form more details

 Sign OEM CLA (Agreement)